Robel García

-Robel Estiwal García Rodriguez (born March 28, 1993) is an Italian-Dominican former professional baseball infielder.
-He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Houston Astros, and in the KBO League for the LG Twins.
+Robel Estiwal García Rodriguez (born March 28, 1993) is an Italian-Dominican professional baseball infielder for Parma Baseball of the Serie A. He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Houston Astros, and in the KBO League for the LG Twins.

 Career

 Cleveland Indians

 García signed with the Cleveland Indians as an international free agent out of the Dominican Republic on June 20, 2010, at 17 years old.
 He made his professional debut with the rookie-level Arizona League Indians, hitting .164 over 43 appearances.
 García returned to the AZL Indians for the 2011 campaign, batting .284/.371/.544 with six home runs, 24 RBI, and seven stolen bases.

 García split the 2012 season between the Low-A Mahoning Valley Scrappers and Single-A Lake County Captains, hitting .217/.304/.301 with three home runs, 39 RBI, and five stolen bases across 119 combined appearances.
 García spent 2013 with both affiliates as well, playing in 67 games and slashing .207/.304/.356 with five home runs, 26 RBI, and seven stolen bases.
 After four seasons, he was released by the Indians on his 21st birthday on March 28, 2014.
 He had topped out in the Single–A Midwest League in 2012 and 2013.